 Beware of buying prescription medicines online

-The internet allows consumers to buy all sorts of products online, including prescription medicines.
+The internet enables consumers to buy all sorts of products online, including prescription medicines.
 Some sites are legitimate.
 However, other sites operate outside Australian law, which means you run the risk of buying fake, out-of-date, poor quality or unsafe medicines.

 Before you consider buying prescription medicines online:

-- If you want to purchase your medicines over the Internet, ask your doctor for recommended online pharmacies.
+- If you want to purchase your medicines over the internet, ask your doctor for recommended online pharmacies.
 Avoid using overseas websites.

 - Always see your doctor for a diagnosis.
 Avoid sites that offer to diagnose your illness online.